microsoft/minecraft-scripting-samples/script-box-tsjs/README.md

 ---
-page_type: sample
+page_type: sample workspace
-author: mammerla, keyyard
+author: keyyard
-description: A simple sandbox for experimenting with Minecraft coding behaviors. added javascript support. ms.author: mikeam@microsoft.com ms.date: 06/07/2023 mr.author: keyyard mr.date: 06/09/2024
+description: A simple sandbox for experimenting with Minecraft coding behaviors in TypeScript and JavaScript.
+author: keyyard
+date: 06/09/2024
 languages:
   - typescript
   - javascript
 products:
   - minecraft
 ---
 # Minecraft Script Box TypeScript and JavaScript

 This workspace is designed to allow you to experiment with TypeScript and JavaScript code, and build it into a Minecraft behavior pack.